-- 5a Where the boundary wall is not consistent in height for its length, or comprises a pitch, the height shall be measured as the midpoint between the lowest point immediately above the natural ground level below and the highest point immediately above the natural ground level below. - 5b Where the boundary is sloped the height shall be the average of the heights of the wall at its highest and lowest point above natural ground level (Ha and Hb). - 5c Where the boundary is sloped and the boundary wall is not consistent in height for its length, or comprises a pitch, the height shall be the average of H1, H2, and H3, where H2 is the maximum height above natural ground level, and H1 and H3 are the height above natural ground level at each end of the wall.
+5a Where the boundary wall is not consistent in height for its length, or comprises a pitch, the height shall be measured as the midpoint between the lowest point immediately above the natural ground level below and the highest point immediately above the natural ground level below.

+The height shall be the height of the wall at its highest point above the natural ground level (H).

+5c Where the boundary is sloped and the boundary wall is not consistent in height for its length, or comprises a pitch, the height shall be the average of H1, H2, and H3, where H2 is the maximum height above natural ground level, and H1 and H3 are the height above natural ground level at each end of the wall.